caleb531/ssh-wp-backup/README.md

 #### [backup]

-- `compressor`: optional; an alternate compressor to use (including command line arguments)
+- `compressor`: optional; an alternate compressor to use for compressing the database backup on the server (may include command line arguments)
 	- defaults to `gzip` if no compressor is given
 	- if you specify this option, you must ensure that the file extensions for `paths.remote_backup` and `paths.local_backup` match that of the chosen